-Round up spending
+Round up Spending

-Something I had never experienced with a traditional bank that Starling account offer is round up spending.
 If you are terrible at putting money aside, this is the feature for you.

 In a nutshell, round up spending automatically rounds up your purchases to the nearest pound and adds them to any savings pot you enable it on.
-So, in essence, you are saving money without thinking about it.

-Tip: want to save money faster?
+Tip: Want to save money faster?
 You can increase your round up amounts by up to x10 so that you save money quicker!

 Related article - Apps that Round-Up Spare Change

-Mobile Cheque deposits
+Mobile Cheque Deposits